Roopaish/Flutter-RoadMap/README.md

 Now add a package [Cloud Firestore](https://pub.dev/packages/cloud_firestore) ^2.5.4, which helps to communicate with firestore database.

 Now Go to firebase console, and create database in 'firestore database'.
 Add a collection, then a document(piece of data in collection).
 For eg: 'chats' collection with 'chat-rooms document',each chat-rooms document cah have a collection named 'messages' containing 'individual messaging document'.
-So its like nesting of Collection > Document > Collection > Document and so on.
+So its like nesting of Collection > Documents > Collections > Documents and so on.
 Document can have fields and collection.
 Collection has a name, Document has a ID.

 ```dart
 // How to if everything is working?